Conflux-Chain/js-conflux-sdk/docs/how_to_send_tx.md

 main();
 ```

-Note: the `mined`, `executed`, `confirmed` methods maybe will take a long time, and will be timeout.
+Note: the `mined`, `executed`, `confirmed` methods maybe will take a long time, even will be timeout.

 ## Send transaction complete